World War 2 Bombing

 A more detailed report may be found in Rob Pateman's excellent pamphlet "Kennington's Forgotten Tragedy".
 There is a memorial in Lambeth Cemetery to these and other WWII civilian deaths.

 There were two major bombings in Richborne Terrace (which then extended through to Meadow Road).
 One string of bombs, on the night of 27/28 September 1940, led to the demolition of Nos 34-60, subsequently replaced by maisonettes, and killed people in Nos 79, 81, 105 and 107.
 Amazingly, only nine people were killed.
-Much later, in 1945, a V1 flying bomb (also see further below) landed close to the site of the second September 1940 bomb-site.
+Much later, in 1945, a V-1 flying bomb (see also further below) landed close to the site of the second September 1940 bomb-site.